wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 ## Why Vault's Popular

-HashiCorp's Vault is popular because the product solves the <strong>secrets sprawl</strong> problem -- where secrets sit too long on unsecure locations such as laptops and in publicly accessible files.
+HashiCorp's Vault is popular because it solves the <strong>secrets sprawl</strong> problem -- where secrets sit too long on unsecure locations such as laptops and in publicly accessible files.

 Ineffective secrets handling has resulted in billions lost to ransoms and the loss of reputation, reducing the value of companies and jobs